Trump announces 30% tariffs against EU, Mexico to begin Aug. 1, rattling major US trading partners

 With Saturday's letters, Trump has now issued tariff conditions on 24 countries and the 27-member European Union.

-European leaders had held out hope that they would avoid receiving a Trump tariff letter, and that a deal would be worked out.
-The European Union’s chief trade negotiator, Maroš Šefčovič, said earlier this week that a trade deal to avert higher tariffs on European goods imported to the U.S. could be reached “even in the coming days.”

-The bloc collectively sells more to the U.S. than any other country.
+The European Union collectively sells more to the U.S. than any other country.
 U.S. goods imports from the EU topped $553 billion in 2022, according to the Office of the U.S. Trade Representative.

 Douglas Holtz-Eakin, a former Congressional Budget Office director and president of the center-right American Action Forum, said the letters were evidence that serious trade talks were not taking place over the past three months.
 He stressed that nations were instead talking amongst themselves about how to minimize their own exposure to the U.S. economy and Trump.